postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 [![Edit Collection](https://assets.postman.com/postman-docs/collection-variables-v9.jpg)](https://assets.postman.com/postman-docs/collection-variables-v9.jpg)

-> If you do not have edit access to a collection, you will see a __Request Access__ button.
-You will not be able to add new collection variables, update initial values, or persist values.
+> If you don't have edit access to a collection, you will see a __Request Access__ button.
+You won't be able to add new collection variables, update initial values, or persist values.
 > You can edit the current value for local use, override the collection variable by using an environment variable with the same name, or [request access](/docs/collaborating-in-postman/requesting-access-to-collections/) to the collection for __Editor__ role.

 You can also [define collection variables in scripts](#defining-variables-in-scripts).